 - Hands-on learning in laboratories or using simulation and computation equipment

 Wilkes University engineers benefit from hands-on experiences unparalleled at other institutions in the region.
 Lab and classroom instruction includes training in cell and molecular techniques, bioinformatics, 3-D imaging and design software and instrumentation, and various simulation technologies.
-Click here to take a tour of our labs.
+Take a video tour of our labs.

 Biomedical engineering is designed for students with bachelor's degrees in physics or electrical, materials, or mechanical engineering.
 Synthetic biology is designed for students with bachelor's degrees in a life-science discipline and also requires two semesters of calculus and physics.